printercu/elastics-rb/README.md

 - `:resurrect_timeout`  - timeout to mark dead host as alive in cluster-mode (default 60)
 - `:discover`           - enable nodes discovering

+In plain ruby you should also install `thread_safe` gem.

 ##### Note about nodes discovering
 Client will perform requests to discover nodes with enabled http module.
 After discovering hosts will be overwritten with discovered ones.